 Nurmagomedov weight issues scrap UFC 209 bout with Ferguson

-Khabib Nurmagomedov, of Russia, speaks with the media during a news conference for UFC 209, Thursday, March 2, 2017, in Las Vegas.
-Nurmagomedov is scheduled to battle Tony Ferguson in a mixed martial arts lightweight fight Saturday in Las Vegas.
+Nurmagomedov is scheduled to battle Tony Ferguson in a mixed martial arts lightweight fight Satur... .
+UFC president Dana White stands between fighters Tony Ferguson, right, and Khabib Nurmagomedov, of Russia, during a news conference for UFC 209, Thursday, March 2, 2017, in Las Vegas.

 Comments